idr4n/nvim-lua/README.md

 ## Basic setup

+- My setup is based, to great extend, on [LazyVim](https://github.com/LazyVim/LazyVim).
+I have borrowed many things from this config and if I was to start from scratch, I would probably just use LazyVim with some customization.
 - **Preferred themes**: [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim), [catppuccin/nvim](https://github.com/catppuccin/nvim), [projekt0n/github-nvim-theme](https://github.com/projekt0n/github-nvim-theme), and [loctvl842/monokai-pro.nvim](https://github.com/loctvl842/monokai-pro.nvim).
 - **I am using my own statusline**, as an alternative to Lualine, as I found it easier to customize it for my own needs.
 Lualine, however, is as excellent alternative.
-The theme I try to follow for my statusline is closed to **[Doom Emacs modeline](https://github.com/seagle0128/doom-modeline)**.
 - **Terminals**: WezTerm (alternatively Alacritty and Kitty).
 To check my terminals configuration, take a look at my [dotfiles](https://github.com/idr4n/.dotfiles) and my [WezTerm configuration](https://github.com/idr4n/wezterm).
 - **Font**: I switch back and forth between [FiraCode](https://github.com/tonsky/FiraCode) and [MonoLisa](https://www.monolisa.dev/).
 - I'm using **[lazy.nvim](https://github.com/folke/lazy.nvim) as my package manager**, which allows me to start Neovim in around 30ms⚡️.